 I, Shams Imam, am a Software Engineer in the Platform Services group at Two Sigma, Houston.
-My work requires addressing challenges in implementing distributed systems by utilizing my expertise in parallel programming models and runtime systems, while addressing new challenges in these areas in an effective manner.
+My work requires addressing challenges in implementing distributed systems by utilizing my expertise in parallel programming models and runtime systems, while addressing challenges in an effective manner.

-I am a PhD candidate in the Department of Computer Science at Rice University in May 2015.
+I defended my PhD at the Department of Computer Science at Rice University in May 2015.
 My thesis is titled "Cooperative Execution of Parallel Tasks with Synchronization Constraints".
 I was working with Prof. Vivek Sarkar in the Habanero Extreme Scale Software Research Project.
 My work involves building a generic framework that efficiently supports all synchronization patterns, not only those available in actors or the fork-join model, in task parallel programs.
 It includes extensions such as Eureka programming for speculative computations in task-parallel models and Selectors for coordination protocols in the actor model.